 In March 2021, the Danish Technological Institute (DTI) conducted rigorous tests on the Rensair air purifier.

-The objective of the first DTI test was to determine the unit’s efficacy in reducing the concentration of active aerosolized MS2 bacteriophages (used as a proxy for SARS-CoV-2), deploying a modified ISO 16000-36:2018 method.
+The objective of the first DTI test was to determine the unit’s performance in reducing the concentration of Covid-19 particles in the air.
+The method used active aerosolized MS2 bacteriophages as a proxy for SARS-CoV-2 (Covid-19).
 The result was a particle reduction rate of 99.98 % in 15 minutes and above 99.99 % in 30 minutes.